rishabhindoria/TensorFlow-Neural-Network/README.md

 • The output (class) of 0,1,2 corresponds to one of the three iris species (Iris setosa, Iris versicolor, Iris virginica)

-• Classified new unseen data using the trained neural network.
+• Classified new unseen data using the trained neural network (NN_classifier.png).